 Pirates and Their Weapons: Through the Ages

-Few weapons can compare to the sense of horror a sailor would feel when seeing a pirate ship sailing in the distance.
+Few weapons can compare to the sense of terror a sailor would feel when seeing a pirate ship sailing in the distance.
 Much of the fear was based on stories they heard about ruthless pirates.
 Due to the great fear instilled by the mere sight of a pirate ship, most major thefts had little or no actual battle due to the complete submission of the merchant ships once the pirates landed.
-They'd rather let the pirates take what they want and keep their lives.
+They'd rather let the pirates take what they wanted and keep their lives.

 Nonetheless, the pirates always arrived prepared for battle.
 They would never take on a ship they didn't feel they could defeat and were always prepared with weapons and tools (stocked, set, and cleaned) for a complete pillaging of a ship.
 A lot of what we know about pirate weaponry is due to Blackbeard's wreckage of the Queen Anne's Revenge that held many great artifacts.

 Cannons were mainly used to frighten their victims.
 They were rarely used due to their impracticality.
 It took five to six men, two to five minutes to load one cannon ball.
 Although it took only one person to fire it, reloading was very taxing, especially on a rocking ship.
 Their greatest benefit was that a cannon could be shot up to one mile or 1.5 kilometers away; although they were used more commonly at a closer range to frighten enemy ships.
 Part of why they rarely ever used them was because they were quite dangerous to load and clean, due to being out in the open and in easy view.
 They also feared that a stray spark could cause it to ignite too soon.
 By the seventeenth century, most ships were equipped with them.